Deputations and petitions

 Deputations

-Speakers can speak for up to five minutes.
+Speakers can speak for up to five minutes, or longer at the discretion of the chairperson.
 No more than two speakers can speak on behalf of an organisation's deputation.

 The Chairperson has the discretion to decline to hear or terminate a deputation at any time where: